hku-netexplo-lab/.github/profile/README.md

 # NETEXPLO at The University of Hong Kong

-Welcome to NETEXPLO led by Dr. Chuan Wu in the Department of Computer Science at The University of Hong Kong.
+Welcome to NETEXPLO lab led by Dr. Chuan Wu in the Department of Computer Science at The University of Hong Kong.
 Our group is dedicated to advancing the fields of:

 - **Distributed Machine Learning Systems**
 - **Efficient AI**